U.S. Department of State Seal

 Road Conditions and Safety: While in Israel, the West Bank, and Gaza, U.S. citizens may encounter road conditions that differ significantly from those in the United States.
 The information below is provided for general reference only and may not be totally accurate in a particular location or circumstance.

-• West Bank and Gaza: Crowded roads are common in the West Bank and Gaza.
+• West Bank and Gaza: Crowded roads are common in the West Bank.
 During periods of heightened tension in the West Bank, protestors have targeted cars and buses with stone throwing, improvised incendiary devices, small arms fire, barricades, and burning tires.
 Emergency services may be delayed by the need for Palestinian authorities to coordinate with Israeli officials.
 Seat belt use is required, and drivers may not drink alcohol.
 Individuals involved in accidents resulting in death or injury may be detained by police pending an investigation.
+The roads in Gaza have been severely degraded in areas where armed conflict between Israel and Hamas has taken place.

 Traffic Laws: Aggressive driving is commonplace, and many drivers fail to maintain safe following distances or signal before changing lanes or making turns.
 Overtaking at high-speed on undivided two-lane roads is common and may result in accidents.
 Drivers are also prone to stop suddenly on roads without warning, especially in the right lane.
 Drivers should use caution, as Israel has a high rate of fatalities from automobile accidents.